lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER.md

 When the input to the Presenter is repetitive, the Presenter holds the ViewModel structures in an array and delivers them via an indexed method call.

 When the input to the Presenter is repetitive and heterogeneous, it is a good practice to use *associated-value* `enum`s to hold the data.
-Although, due to syntax, I find that when an enum contains a large number of associated values, the extraction of values is painful, not to mention that every time a value is added you have to add another '-' .
-An even better practice is to use enums whose sole associated-value is a struct.
-This would allow you to use names to extract values, instead of positions.
+Although, due to syntax, I find that when an enum contains a large number of associated values, the extraction of values is painful, not to mention that every time a value is added you have to add another '_' .
+A better practice is to use enums whose sole associated-value is a struct.
+This would allow you to use `struct` field names to extract values, instead of `enum` named positions.

 ### The ViewController as PresenterOutput